JulianKlug/stroke-receptive-fields/README.md

 Pre :

-- 1. organise.py : organise into a new working directory, extracting only useful and renaming to something sensible + anonymize patient information
+1. organise.py : organise into a new working directory, extracting only useful and renaming to something sensible + anonymize patient information
     - Nb.: watch out for patient seperator, patient might be missed if they use a different seperator in their file/folder names
-- 2. to_nii_batch.py : batch convert subject DICOMs to Nifti
+2. to_nii_batch.py : batch convert subject DICOMs to Nifti
-- 3. flatten.py : flatten into an MRI and a CT folder
+3. flatten.py : flatten into an MRI and a CT folder
-- 4. verify_completeness.py : verify that all necessary files are present
+4. verify_completeness.py : verify that all necessary files are present

 CT :

+0. utils/resolve_RAPID_4D_maps: resolve RAPID maps with 4 dimensions
+    - get_RAPID_4D_list: find subjects with 4D RAPID maps
+    - resolve_RAPID_4D_maps : reduce dimensions to 3D of given subjects (subjects may need to be downloaded from the server first as this function requires an Xserver for graphical feedback)
-- skull_strip/skull_strip_wrapper.py : batch skull strip native CTs of multiple patients and segment CSF
+1. skull_strip/skull_strip_wrapper.py : batch skull strip native CTs of multiple patients and segment CSF
-- matlab/perfCT_coregistration_wrapper.m : coregister perfusion CT to betted native CT
+2. matlab/perfCT_coregistration_wrapper.m : coregister perfusion CT to betted native CT
-- matlab/perfCT_normalisation_wrapper.m : normalise perfusion CT and native CT to CT_MNI
+3. matlab/perfCT_normalisation_wrapper.m : normalise perfusion CT and native CT to CT_MNI

 MRI :